 - Obvious risk – where a risk was so noticeable or prominent that its existence and a warning telling the public to beware was unnecessary.

 - Contributorily negligence – where you have failed to do something to protect yourself from the harm of others.
 This can be a basis for the courts reducing your payout.

 - Risky activities and inherent risk – where you engage in activities that are considered inherently dangerous (e.g. extreme or adventure sports), you are assumed to take on the risks of those activities

 In Australian states and territories, there are strict time frames for a public liability claim to be brought to court.
 If not complied with, you run the risk of the courts rejecting your claim.
 However, there are certain exceptions to the time limits – get the right legal advice as soon as possible after an accident happens.

 LHD Lawyers can help ensure your claim is within the timeframe and can give you legal advice about pursuing a public liability claim.
-Get in touch today to organise a free consultation and find out how we can help you.
+Contact us today or call 1800 838 481 to arrange a consultation and find out how we can help you.